dwheelerau/snakemake-rnaseq-counts/README.md

     &`, using as many cores are you have available.
 5. The final output will be ht-seq based counts for each sample.
 These can be used as raw reads for DESeq2.
+6. Latex tables are generated automatically for the qc and alnment data